jblanked/Picoware/guides/Installation.md

 The installation process for Picoware varies depending on the device you are using but generally involves downloading and flashing the appropriate build then copying the `apps`, `scripts`, `mmbasic`, and `c` folders from the `builds/MicroPython` directory into the `picoware` folder on the root of your SD card.
 Follow the instructions for your specific device below.

+## Online Flasher
+Every supported device except the Flipper Zero can use the online flasher to install Picoware.
+Before the installation, it is still recommended to copy the `apps`, `scripts`, `mmbasic`, and `c` folders from the `builds/MicroPython` directory into the `picoware` folder on the root of your SD card.
+You can access the online flasher at [https://www.jblanked.com/picoware/flash/](https://www.jblanked.com/picoware/flash/)

 ## PicoCalc, Waveshare, and other Raspberry Pi Pico-based boards
 1. Download the appropriate build from the `builds` directory.
 2. Press and hold the `BOOT` button on your Raspberry Pi Pico/W or Pico 2/2W.